genneko/website-source/content/playing-with-bsd/networking/freebsd-wireguard-android.md

 _NOTE: WireGuard is still in early stage of development.
 Android app is clearly marked with beta and Go-implementation (wireguard-go) has no official release yet.
 This article just shows you what I did to take a look at it._

+2020-04-26: I wrote a [new post](/playing-with-bsd/networking/freebsd-wireguard-jail) on building a WireGuard jail with the FreeBSD's standard tools.

 ## Network Configuration
 * FreeBSD - WireGuard Server.
 I setup a FreeBSD 11.2 droplet (VPS) on DigitalOcean for this experiment.
 Using wireguard and wireguard-go packages.